PrincipalsOffice/CSV-Trie-Search/README.md

 *  `http://127.0.0.1:5000/autocomplete`: takes a `query` param and return up to 10 suggestion results.

 Frontend:
-A very barebone html/js page with an input and a submit button.
-Initially I was trying to utilize the `<datalist>` html tag for displaying the automcomplete options, but since `<option>` does not support binding to onclick events, I could not achieve the "click and redirect" feature requirement with just `<datalist>`.
+*  `templates/index.html`: A very barebone html/js page with an input and a submit button.
+Initially I tried to utilize the `<datalist>` html tag for displaying the automcomplete options, but since `<option>` does not support binding to onclick events, I could not achieve the "click and redirect" feature requirement with just `<datalist>`.
 So (again) due to time constraints I used a JS autocomplete library(https://github.com/Pixabay/JavaScript-autoComplete) instead.